bogseen/dice-simulator/README.md

 ##  How to Run

-1. Make sure Pycharm is installed
+1. Make sure Python is installed
 2. Download the file
 3. Run this command: